 But children also might have COVID-19 and not show symptoms.
 This is why it's crucial to follow recommendations for preventing the spread of COVID-19.

 Multisystem inflammatory syndrome in children (MIS-C) is a serious condition in which some parts of the body — such as the heart, lungs, blood vessels, kidneys, digestive system, brain, skin or eyes — become severely inflamed.
 Evidence indicates that many of these children were infected with the COVID-19 virus in the past, as shown by positive antibody test results, suggesting that MIS-C is caused by an excessive immune response related to COVID-19.

 If your child shows any emergency warning signs or is severely sick with other signs and symptoms, take your child to the nearest emergency department or call 911 or your local emergency number.
 If your child isn't severely ill but shows other signs or symptoms of MIS-C, contact your child's doctor right away for advice.

 There are many steps you can take to prevent your child from getting the virus that causes COVID-19 and, if he or she does become sick, to avoid spreading it to others.
 The CDC and WHO recommend that you and your family:

 In addition, keep up with your child's well visits and vaccines.
 This is especially important for infants and young children under age 2.
-Many health care providers in communites affected by COVID-19 are using strategies to separate well visits from sick visits by seeing sick children in separate areas of their offices or at different locations.
+Many doctors are using strategies to separate well visits from sick visits by seeing sick children in separate areas of their offices or at different locations.
 If your child is due for a well visit, talk to your child's doctor about safety steps being taken.
 Don't let fear of getting the virus that causes COVID-19 prevent your child from getting his or her vaccines to prevent other serious illnesses.